ArshadChowdhury/ArshadChowdhury/README.md

 # [&#x200B;](#)👋 Hey I'm Arshad, A Passionate Software Engineer 💻

 ## [&#x200B;](#)Some Info About Me -
-- 👯 I'm looking to contibute to open source software projects and job opportunities (Remote Only)
+- 👯 I'm looking to contibute to open source software projects and job opportunities.
+(Remote Only)
 - 🔭 I’m currently building up my problem solving skills & looking to contribute in open source projects.
 - 🌱 I’m also learning C / C++.
 - 💬 You can ask me about Web Design & Development.